-Exclusionary screening can be applied to portfolios as a standalone ESG approach, or in combination with other styles, such as thematic investing or integrating ESG into the investment process.
+Exclusionary screening is the process by which investors can eliminate exposure to certain investments to align with their preferences.
+It can be applied to portfolios as a standalone ESG approach, or in combination with other styles, such as thematic investing or integrating ESG into the investment process.

-Screening may sound simple, but the process involves a significant amount of judgment on the part of asset managers or the third party data providers with whom they partner to conduct exclusionary screens.
+Screening may sound simple, but the process involves a significant amount of judgment on the part of asset managers or the third party data providers with whom a manager may partner to conduct exclusionary screens.

 We follow a well-defined methodology that can be flexibly applied to different use cases.

 We use inputs from multiple data providers where accessible to us.
 This broadens our overall coverage universe, and reduces the potential biases of a single data provider.

 Our point of view is attentive to the impact on tracking error of excluded securities.